ESGF/esgf-test-suite/README.md

 nosetests -v --nocapture --nologcapture --tc-file my_config.ini -a '!compute,!cog_create_user' --with-html --with-id
 ```

-Don't forget to configure the superset to the value _classic_ in the configuration file, the account
+Don't forget to configure the superset to the value _classic_ in the configuration file.
-and the cog sections (see section Configuration).

 ### Recommanded tests for a ESGF docker deployement